'Coding Is Not Fun, It's Technically and Ethically Complex'

 Maybe we should start saying that.
 One of the biggest deterrents to potential rock stars in these fields is the mountain of intimidation before the learning process can even begin.
 How is that productive?

-The point of this article eludes me (Score:2)
+The point of this article eludes me (Score:3)

 So, I read the article and the point completely eludes me.
 There is no news here.
 There are no facts.
 It reads like it is trying to be a think-piece, but contains no actual information.
 Even a think piece, with a primary purpose of expressing an opinion, needs to have some sort of basis in facts or information.